When Flesh Flares

 Cotton Essentials

 Welcome to Cotton Essentials—a space for sensitive skin and sustainable living.
-Here, you'll find the fibers that soothe and the merchants I trust to carry them.
+Here, you'll learn why cotton is the only fabric I wear and the names of the merchants I trust to carry it.
 Let's begin with why cotton matters—and what to watch out for.

-If your skin is sensitive, let me caution you about embracing natural fibers other than cotton.
-From personal experience and research, I’ve learned that harsh chemicals can be used in creating fabrics from fibers such as these and in manufacturing them into clothing or bed linens.
+If your skin is sensitive, may I recommend 100% organic cotton fabrics.
+From personal experience and research, I’ve learned that harsh chemicals are used in creating synthetic fabrics and even in creating fabrics from natural fibers such as these.

 Caution: